 Great Blue Heron (Ardea herodias)

-[Caldwell First Nations’ Boardwalk]
+Look Up 2Look Up 2 [Caldwell First Nations’ Boardwalk]

 Because we’re always looking for Herons high in the tree canopy, aren’t we?